PNG to AVIF

 Is transparency preserved when converting PNG to AVIF?

-Should I use PNG to AVIF or PNG to WebP for my website?
+Should I use PNG to AVIF or PNG to WebP?

 Are my files uploaded to a server?

-No. All conversion happens entirely in your browser using WebAssembly.
-Your files never leave your device.
+No. All processing happens locally in your browser using WebAssembly.
+Your images never leave your device.